stonefl/LearningHadoop2/README.md

 * Spans all nodes in a cluster
 * Stores data in 64M chunks on multiple servers

-It is a foundation for Hadoop and provides scalable and reliable stroage and fault tolerance.
+It is a foundation for Hadoop and provides scalable and reliable storage and fault tolerance.

 Data partitioning --> Scalability

 Data replication --> Fault tolerance and Data locality

 Two key components of HDFS:

 1. NameNode for metadata, usualy one per cluster.
 The NameNode
-         * coordinates operations,
+	1. Coordinates operations
-         * Keeps track of file name, location in directory, etc.
+	2. Keeps track of file name, location in directory, etc.
-         * Mapping of contents on DataNode
+	3. Mapping of contents on DataNode
 2. DataNodes for block storage, usually one per machine.
 Listens to NameNode for:
-        * block creation
+	1. block creation
-        * deletion
+	2. deletion
-        * replication - data locality and fault tolerance
+	3. replication - data locality and fault tolerance

 ![](./image/HDFS.png)